-6.9.2 Advanced Acquisitions
+7.7.2 Advance Acquisitions

-An advanced acquisition is the acquisition of ROW before the final environmental document is approved or before the final design of a highway has been approved.
-There are two main types of advanced acquisitions, hardship acquisition and protective buying.
+An advance acquisition is the acquisition of ROW before the final environmental document is approved or before the final design of a highway has been approved.
+There are two main types of advance acquisitions, hardship acquisition and protective buying.

 If federal funds are to be used in the acquisition of the ROW, the KDOT and FHWA must approve both hardship and protective buying acquisitions.
 Neither hardship nor protective buying acquisitions will be approved before: (1) public notice has been given of the preferred location of the facility or (2) the public hearing/notification requirements have been met.
-If state funds are to be used in the acquisition of the ROW, KDOT must give prior approval for the advanced acquisitions.
+If state funds are to be used in the acquisition of the ROW, KDOT must give prior approval for the advance acquisitions.

-Hardship Acquisition
+➤ Hardship Acquisition